Anmol-Baranwal/Anmol-Baranwal/README.md

 🤝 &nbsp; I have learned a lot about the Open Source ecosystem during the past 2 years so I'm guiding others to start their journey with open source in multiple communities on Discord & WhatsApp.

-☑️ &nbsp; I create helpful tips on open source, share resources, and a lot more to help you grow "1% every day" on [LinkedIn](https://www.linkedin.com/in/Anmol-Baranwal/) and [Twitter](https://twitter.com/Anmol_Codes).
+🎁 &nbsp; I create helpful tips on open source, write about 2 open source projects daily, and a lot more to help you grow `"1% every day"` on [Twitter](https://twitter.com/Anmol_Codes) and [LinkedIn](https://www.linkedin.com/in/Anmol-Baranwal/).
 Be sure to follow me there for daily insightful tips!

 🏆 &nbsp; I secured [11th Rank](https://gssoc.girlscript.tech/leaderboard) in GSSoC'23 (contributor) with 100+ PRs, did mentoring for [WebXDAO](https://github.com/WebXDAO/WebXDAO.github.io), and created content as a core team member (GSSoC'23 Team) for _200k_ audiences.